indywidualny/FaceSlim/README.md

 1.4
 * jump to top (no more painful scrolling!)
+* activation and deactivation of transparent navbar is applied immediately
+* horizontal mode with transparent navbar activated works properly now
 * layout fix for KitKat (text in a toast)
+* major changes on About & Dev
+* the app supports Android 5.1.0
 * auto-updates through F-Droid client
-* slightly changed About & Dev

 1.3
 * swipe from the left edge for app menu